tanoManzo/notes/TREDNet PARNARs.md

 2. **Submit the Training Job:**
    Run the script to start the training:
    `submit_local_jobs.sh H1`
    This will train the model using data from H1 enhancers.
+You can replace H1 with any bio samples in the input files directory.

 3. **Input Files:**
    The input data is located at:
    `/data/Dcode/gaetano/CenTRED/CenTRED_for_PARNARs/input_training_trednet`
+   The complete input file is located in:
+   `/data/Dcode/common/CenTRED/hg38/green_celllines/CenTRED_models/`
    For simplicity, the pre-processed dataset for HepG2 is available in HDF5 format at:
    `/data/Dcode/common/CenTRED/hg38/green_celllines/CenTRED_models/BioS11/phase_two_dataset.hdf5`